 which outlines the County’s strategy to prevent and remove barriers as well as its priorities related to accessibility.
 The Plan is available in accessible formats, upon request.

-New Standards Impact Private Sector Business
+Accessibility Standards Impact Private / Non-Profit Sector Businesses

 Contractor and Volunteer Information